ahw/vim-hooks/README.md

 ### Recompile Sass files on save
 This shows an example working tree and the contents of a two-line shell script, `.recompile-styles.bufwritepost.vimhook` which calls the `sass` compiler.
-Remember that the ".recompile-styles" part of the vimhook script can be anything you want, or left off entirely.
+Remember that the ".234" part of the vimhook script can be number you want, or left off entirely.

 ```
 .
 ├── style.scss
 ├── style.css
 ├── _colors.scss
-└── .recompile-styles.bufwritepost.vimhook
+└── .234.bufwritepost.vimhook
 ```

-> **.recompile-styles.bufwritepost.vimhook**
+> **.234.bufwritepost.vimhook**
 >
 > ```sh
 > #!/bin/sh